 Why use acapellas and not real singers?

-Sometime ago I sent my first demo to a dance label.
+Sometime ago we sent our first demo to a dance label.

 They answered “your work is cool, but lacks vocals and toplines”

-So I asked them “you must have a lot of vocals stored somewhere as backups of all the productions your label has made from the 90’s till now… Can I use them?”
+So we asked them “you must have a lot of vocals stored somewhere as backups of all the productions your label has made from the 90’s till now… Can we use them?”

-Next thing I saw was a Wetransfer with almost 2 gigabytes of acapellas and a contract allowing me to use them.
+Next thing we saw was a Wetransfer link with almost 2 gigabytes of acapellas and a contract allowing us to use them.

 What did they ask for in exchange?

-All in exchange of me releasing my works on their label only.
+All in exchange of us releasing our works on their label only.

-I asked to have absolute artistic freedom, my socials, make my own press releases, pics, videos and art, collaborate with who I wanted, and not to have to appear in anything I didn't feel like.
+We asked to have absolute artistic freedom, our socials, make our own press releases, pics, videos and art, collaborate with who we wanted, and not to have to appear in anything we didn't feel like.

-And most importantly, have my privacy safeguarded with their own life and with clause 12.3 of the deal (titled “reasons for breach of contract”😁).
+And most importantly, have our privacy safeguarded with their own life and with clause 12.3 of the deal (titled “reasons for breach of contract”😁).

-Guess I was lucky to meet them, I’m very grateful.
+Guess we were lucky to meet them.
+We're very grateful.